Pixep/qt-quick-responsive-helper/README.md

     }
 }
 ```

+See the [full QML example](examples/common-features-example/main.qml) for more details.

 For additional details, you can have a look at the examples provided with the project, from the [Installation](#installation) chapter.